KelvinNewtype/Freecodecamp-Event-Hub-Lab/README.md

 ## 💅 CSS Styling

-The project uses CSS for styling to ensure a visually appealing and user-friendly interface.
+While the original FreeCodeCamp lab test doesn't require CSS, it has been added here by me as a personal reference.
+You should add CSS of your own later when you've gotten a reasonable amount of proficiency in CSS.
 Key styling features include:

 - **Responsive Design**: Ensures the layout adjusts smoothly across different devices and screen sizes.
 - **Modern Typography**: Utilizes web-safe fonts to enhance readability.